Holonomy perturbations of the Chern-Simons functional for lens spaces: Character varieties

-In fact, we can assume that the plus sign obtains in equation (\ref{eqn:h-pm}), since if not then we can conjugate by $i\sigma_z$ and redefine $\theta \mapsto \theta + \pi$; this operation flips the signs of $h$ and $A$ and leaves $B$, $a$, $b$, and $w$ invariant.
-We have thus obtained a representative of the form given in equations (\ref{eqn:R-nat-pi-a})--(\ref{eqn:R-nat-pi-w}).
-Since $a = i\sigma_z$ and the coefficient of $i\sigma_x$ in $h$ is nonzero, such a representative is unique.
+In fact, we can assume that the plus sign obtains in equation (\ref{eqn:h-pm}), since if not then we can conjugate by $\qz$ and redefine $\theta \mapsto \theta + \pi$; this operation flips the signs of $h$ and $A$ and leaves $B$, $a$, $b$, and $w$ invariant.
+We have thus obtained a representative of the desired form.
+Since $a = \qz$ and the coefficient of $\qx$ in $h$ is nonzero for $\epsilon$ sufficiently small, this representative is unique and nonabelian.